Harsh-150/Sign-Language-Recognition/README.md

 3. Make the hand gesture you want to add to the dataset.
 4. Press the alphabate key to save the gesture to the dataset corresponding to the letter.
 5. Add as many gestures as you want to the dataset.
 More data will result in better accuracy.
 6. After adding all the gestures, press the `esc` key to quit program.
-Then run the `train.ipynb` jupyter notebook file to train the model on the new dataset.
+Then run the `python train.py`  to train the model on the new dataset.

 Enjoy your customized Sign Language Recognition System!